moibra/Wine-Analysis/README.md

 Chemical Properties:

 * Alcohol: The percent alcohol content of the wine (% by volume)

 * Malic Acid : It is one of the principal organic acids found in wine grapes (g/l)

 * Ash : Ash content is one of the important indicators in wine quality determination (mS/cm)

 * Alcalinity : Several different types of acids found in wine affect how acidic a wine tastes. (pH)

 * Magnesium : Magnesium content in wines (gm per 1kg)

 * Total phenols : These are flavonoids that contribute to the construction of various tannins and contribute to the perception of bitterness in wine. (mg/L)

 * Flavanoid : Flavonoids are the most abundant polyphenols in the wine. (mg/L)

 * Non Flavanoid Phenols : Phenolic compounds in wine contribute specific characteristics to wine while also creating specific flavors and aromas when the complex interactions take place in wine during fermentation and wine-making. (mg/L)

 * Proanthocyanidins : A class of Phenol . (mg/L)

 * Color intensity : A simple measure of how dark the wine is.

-* Hue : It is one of the main properties of color
+* Hue : It is one of the main properties of color.

 * OD280/ OD315 of Diluted Wine .

 * Proline : An amino-acid . (mg/L)

 Output variable :

 class ( classified into one, two and three )

+### Summary of the Dataset
 ```
        Al             Mal             Ash             Alc              Mg
  Min.   :11.03   Min.   :0.740   Min.   :1.360   Min.   :10.60   Min.   : 70.00